crystal-lang/crystal-book/guides/testing.md

 # Testing Crystal Code

-Crystal comes with a full-feature spec library in the [`Spec` module](https://crystal-lang.org/api/latest/Spec.html).
-It provides the structure for writing executable examples of how your code should behave.
+Crystal comes with a fully-featured spec library in the [`Spec` module](https://crystal-lang.org/api/latest/Spec.html).
+It provides a structure for writing executable examples of how your code should behave.

-Inspired by [Rspec](http://rspec.info/) it includes a domain specific language (DSL) that allows to write examples in a way similar to plain english..
+Inspired by [Rspec](http://rspec.info/), it includes a domain specific language (DSL) that allows you to write examples in a way similar to plain english.

 A basic spec looks something like this: